Religion in Chile: Legal and policy framework

-The Constitution provides for freedom of religion, and other laws and policies contribute to the generally free practice of religion.
-The law at all levels protects this right in full against abuse, either by governmental or private actors.
+The Constitution provides for freedom of religion.
+On June 28 2022, the Constitutional Convention approved a draft constitution that included four paragraphs establishing freedom of religion as a fundamental right.

 Church and state are officially separate.
 The 1999 law on religion prohibits religious discrimination; however, the Catholic Church enjoys a privileged status and occasionally receives preferential treatment.
-Government officials attend Catholic events and also major Protestant and Jewish ceremonies.
+In 2006, government officials were attending Catholic events as well as major Protestant and Jewish ceremonies.

 The Government observes Christmas, Good Friday, the Feast of the Virgin of Carmen, the Feast of Saints Peter and Paul, the Feast of the Assumption, All Saints' Day, and the Feast of the Immaculate Conception as national holidays.

 The law allows any religious group to apply for legal public right status (comprehensive religious nonprofit status).
 The Ministry of Justice may not refuse to accept a registration petition, although it may object to the petition within 90 days on the grounds that all legal prerequisites for registration have not been satisfied.
 The petitioner then has 60 days to address objections raised by the Ministry or challenge the Ministry in court.
 Once a religious entity is registered, the state cannot dissolve it by decree.
 The semiautonomous Council for the Defense of the State may initiate a judicial review; however, no organization that has registered under the 1999 law has subsequently been deregistered.

 In addition, the law allows religious entities to adopt a charter and by-laws suited to a religious organization rather than a private corporation.
 They may establish affiliates (schools, clubs, and sports organizations) without registering them as separate corporations.

-During the period covered by this report 516 religious organizations registered under the 1999 law and gained legal public right status, bringing the total to 1,659 registered religious groups.
+During 2006, 516 religious organizations registered under the 1999 law and gained legal public right status, bringing the total to 1,659 registered religious groups.

 Publicly subsidized schools are required to offer religious education twice a week through high school; participation is optional (with parental waiver).
 Religious instruction in public schools is almost exclusively Catholic.
 Teaching the creed requested by parents is mandatory; however, enforcement is sometimes lax, and religious education in faiths other than Catholicism is often provided privately through Sunday schools and at other venues.
 Local school administrations decide how funds are spent on religious instruction.
 Although the Ministry of Education has approved curriculums for 14 other denominations, 92 percent of public schools and 81 percent of private schools offered only Catholic instruction.
 Parents may homeschool their children or enroll them in private schools for religious reasons.